 How to Run It

-With your transcripts already in your database folder (along with context like your ideal customer profile), launch Claude Code and let it extract themes, rank insights, and cite representative quotes.
+With your transcripts in your database folder (along with context like your ICP), give Claude Code specific instructions:

-This approach scales to any text analysis: customer calls, support tickets, research papers — any overwhelming amount of information that would suffer from truncation and hitting token limits in normal Claude.
+This approach scales to any text analysis: customer calls, support tickets, research papers — anything where missing nuance matters.

-Example: I used this approach to analyze all interviews from our podcast season on enterprise content marketing.
+Example: We used this approach to analyze all interviews from our podcast season on enterprise content marketing and identify the ten most important lessons from the guests we interviewed.

 Use Case 3: Audit Your Content Library in Minutes